B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 ### Scientific Industry

-### Worker/Population Mobilization
+## Worker/Population Mobilization

 In the years leading up to WWII, there was already significant amount of population movement and management.

-1922-1928 saw the New Economic Policy (NEP) redefine the economic policy strcutre of the soviet union.
+1922-1928 saw the New Economic Policy (NEP) redefine the economic policy structure of the soviet union.
 It fostered a mixed economy that allowed small-scale private enterprise.
 It promoted labor and trade unions to pool labor and to represent the interests of workers.
-Unfortunately, the unions were incorporated as agents of state economic policy.
-They provided a facade of supporting member interests over those of the state.
+Unfortunately, the unions were incorporated as agents of state economic policy and provided a facade of supporting member interests over those of the state.

 The late 1920s an ideological rise of "resettlement as a means of mitigating agrarian overpopulation in the European part of the country" [^Moiseenko].
 In 1928 a drastic change was made to Soviet economic policy: the "Great Break" (Russian: Великий перелом).
 This discarded the NEP for greater focus on collectivization of agriculture and industry under the state.
 The trade unions, which had only offered token opposition to the will and interests of the state [^Filtzer].
-In a way, they ended up being a way to collect potential enemies of the state in one place for monitoring and purging.

-Industrialization of labor.
-Additional mobility within the beauracracy provides means within the system for people to improve their place in life rather than resorting to protesting or overthrowing a rigid system.
+By the end of the 1930s, planning and regulation of population movement was managed by state institutions under The collectivization concentrated the workforce in industrial centers, to the detriment of foundational agricultural enterprises.

-Most it was manifested in the course of an acute ideological struggle at the end of 20-ies regarding the role of resettlement as a means of mitigation agrarian overpopulation in the European part of the country, as well as labors State Colonization Institute, closed in 1930
+Much of the collectivist policy was manifested over the course of an acute ideological struggle at the end of 20-ies regarding the role of resettlement as a means of mitigating agrarian overpopulation in the European part of the country.
-The social composition of the workforce changed significantly.
+By integrating large peasant populations into industrial areas, the social composition of the workforce changed significantly.
-"From being an old, experienced working class with log traditions o f struggle and organization it became a predominantly young, peasant-based, and unskilled workforce with little proletarian cultural tradition" [^Filtzer].
+"From being an old, experienced working class with log traditions of struggle and organization it became a predominantly young, peasant-based, and unskilled workforce with little proletarian cultural tradition" [^Filtzer].

-By the end of the 1930s, planning and regulation of population movement was managed by state institutions under
+This resulted in a fractured working class that lacked cohesion and solidarity.

+With industrial complexity came the need for skilled workers and middle management.
+Those promoted were more sympathetic towards the Stalinist elite.
+This new, industrial working class was still ruthlessly exploited.

 At the time the concept of "population migration" was not commonly used in Soviet publications.
 It was instead replaced by "territorial redistribution of population",  the party line of migration as a fundamental redistribution of labor.

-#### Passports and Population
+### Passports and Population

 On the eve of 1933 the Central Executive Committee of the USSR established a "Unified Passport System"[^USSR-1].